Tag Archive | "general assembly"

 Deep in the Heart of Occupy Austin: Chapter 3

-This is the third in a series of excerpts from Jim Gober’s forthcoming book titled “Deep in the Heart of Occupy Austin.”
+This is the third in a series of excerpts from Jim Gober’s book titled “Deep in the Heart of Occupy Austin.”
 A new excerpt will be published at OccupiedStories.com every Wednesday, so come back next week to follow Jim though the evolution of Occupy Austin.

 The next day, as I clustered with a group of strangers waiting to cross Lavaca Street on my way toward the plaza, there was a sculpture of an armadillo on the sidewalk, which is Austin’s unofficial official mascot.
 A little girl asked her daddy, a 40 year old tough-guy with jail-house tattoos and a mullet, what it was.
 In his most authoritative voice he announced to her, and everyone else waiting to cross the street, that it was an armadillo, and it also has leprosy, a terrible disease that you get from armadillos.
 And in fact, he boisterously informed us, the last great epidemic of leprosy in the US was in Louisiana where a whole bunch of people got it from eating armadillos.
 When the walk sign came on and we started moving, he topped off his story with a “go figure” as if all the people in Louisiana are so much more stupid than himself they must all eat armadillo, and of course we were all supposed to go along with it, and I imagined some of us did.
 But at least he was being a good dad, which is more than I can say for a lot of men.
 And I’ll bet that’s not the first bullshit story a father ever told to impress a child with his worldly knowledge, however flawed it might be.